alphagov/govuk-design-system/src/components/panel/index.md

 ## When not to use this component

-Never use the panel component to highlight important information within body content.
+Never use the Panel component to highlight important information within body content.

 ## How it works